-The SLV itself is confined on three sides by significant mountain ranges.
-Rising steeply from the valley floor, the Wasatch (~3000m MSL ) and Oquirrh (~2500 MSL) mountains enclose the basin to the east and west, respectively.
-A series of major canyons emanate from the Wasatch while the less incised Oquirrhs feature comparatively broad slopes.
-To the south, the SLV is separated from the neighboring Utah Valley by the lower Traverse Mountains through which the Jordan Narrows gap allows the exchange of air between the two basins (Chen et al. 2004; Pinto et al. 2006).
-The Great Salt Lake as well as a broader basin, encompassing much of northwest Utah, borders the SLV to the northwest.
-The valley floor spans approximately 40 km from west to east and 20 km from north to south.
-Overall, the valley’s appreciable size and significant relief make it a favorable setting to study the interaction of atmospheric processes over a range of spatial scales during persistent CAPs.
+the Wasatch (~3000 MSL ) and Oquirrh (~2500 MSL) mountains to its east and west, respectively, and separated from the neighboring Utah Valley to its south by the lower Traverse Mountains.
+The Jordan Narrows gap allows exchange of air between the two valleys (Chen et al. 2004; Pinto et al. 2006) while a series of steep canyons are incised into the Wasatch with comparatively broad slopes on the eastern slopes of the Oquirrhs.

-In addition to its topographic configuration, the SLV is climatologically predisposed for the formation of CAPs.
+CAPs form frequently in the SLV often accompanied by dense fog (Horel et al. 2002).
 During the winter, weak insolation, frequent snow cover, and long interludes between storms generate CAPs on approximately 20% of all days.
-The mean duration for persistent events is between 2 and 3 days, while the longest recorded episode lasted over 10 days (Ander, personal communication 2011).
-The CAPs forming in the SLV are also broadly representative of CAPs throughout the region, including those impacting Reno, NV, Boise, ID, the Columbia and Colorado River Basins, and Las Vegas, NV (Wolyn and Mckee 1989; Reeves and Stensrud 2009).
+The CAPs that form in the SLV are broadly representative of CAPs throughout the region, including those affecting Reno, NV, Boise, ID, the Columbia and Colorado River Basins, and Las Vegas, NV (Wolyn and McKee 1989; Reeves and Stensrud 2009).

-Air pollution levels within the urbanized SLV, home to more than 1 million residents, can reach unacceptably high levels during persistent CAPs.
+Air pollution levels within the urbanized SLV, home to ~1 million residents, can reach unacceptably high levels during persistent CAPs.
 One recent study suggests that emergency room visits with a primary diagnosis of asthma are 42 % higher during the late stages of prolonged CAP events as compared to non-CAP days (Utah Asthma Program 2010).
-During such episodes, concentrations of fine particulate aerosol with diameters less that 2.5 µm (PM2.5) often exceed the National Ambient Air Quality Standard (NAAQS) of 35 µg m-3 (U.S. EPA 2011; Silcox et al. 2011).
+During such episodes, 24-h concentrations of fine particulate aerosol with diameters less that 2.5 µm (PM2.5) often exceed the National Ambient Air Quality Standard (NAAQS) of 35 µg m-3 (U.S. EPA 2011; Silcox et al. 2011).
 High levels of carbon dioxide, carbon monoxide, and ozone also may accompany CAP events (Pataki et al. 2005; 2006).
 These long-lived inversions also restrict visibility, which significantly detracts from the otherwise scenic snow-capped mountain vistas for which the region is well known.

 b.
 Experiment design